robdy/robdy.io/src/pages/blog/2020-12-18-skype-connector-decomission.md

 > **NOTE**: If you use `-UserName` parameter for `New-CsOnlineSession`, make sure to update your scripts.
 This parameter [was deprecated](https://docs.microsoft.com/en-us/powershell/module/skype/new-csonlinesession?view=skype-ps#parameters) and it's no longer available in Teams PowerShell module.

-To verify installation was successful, connect using `New-CsOnlineSession` and verify the correct client id appears in sign-in logs.
+To verify installation was successful, connect using `Connect-Microsoft Teams` and verify the correct client id appears in sign-in logs.
+If you use Microsoft Teams module version lower than 2.0, connect using `New-CsOnlineSession`.

 For best results, monitor your script in the following days, to make sure that there are no errors.
 Then remove the legacy modules from the machine.